Seeds of Clarity

 When I’m sad, the world goes quiet.

-There’s no middle.
 Just everything all at once.

 But maybe that’s okay.